peacefulotter/ML4Science-KITTY-LCD/README.md

 ### EPFL Scitas: server branch

-Please use the prepared scripts for launching the jobs Preparing the data:
+Please use the prepared scripts for launching the jobs through slurm.

+Preparing the data:
 ```bash
 sbatch preprocessing.sbatch